eyob721/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     -   a function that converts lowercase letters in a string to upper case.
 -   6-cap_string.c
     -   a function that capitalizes all words of a string.
+-   7-leet.c
+    -   a function that encodes a string into 1337, using two loops and one if statement.

 ## Advanced